 We have already created 32 Komodo Currencies that are pegged to a local currency.
 The GUI is already supporting the sending and receiving of these assets.
-Next we will develop deposit and redeem abilities, which will allow the users to convert Komodo (KMD) into these assets and visa versa.
+Next we will develop deposit and redeem abilities, which will allow the users to convert Komodo (KMD) into these assets and vice versa.

 Redeem and Deposit of Komodo currencies is currently only possible through Native Mode.
 So, once the Native mode for these Komodo currencies has been activated via GUI, users will be able to do these operations from the Wallet GUi itself.
 Until then redeem and deposit functions will only be actionable via command line.